project-koku/korekuta-operator/README.md

 ### Creating the dependencies

 OpenShift needs to know about the new custom resource definitions that the operator will be watching.
-The ConfigMap containing the certificate authority chain for ssl verification when uploading the cost reports to ingress also needs to be deployed.
-This must be done before deploying the Operator because it is consumed through a volume.
-Make sure that you are logged into a cluster and run the following command to deploy both the `CostManagment` and `CostManagementData` CRDs, the certificate `ConfigMap`, the authentication secret, service account, role, and role binding to the cluster:
+Make sure that you are logged into a cluster and run the following command to deploy both the `CostManagment` and `CostManagementData` CRDs, the authentication secret, service account, role, and role binding to the cluster:

 ```
 make deploy-dependencies